Acoustics and Sound

 Infrasound

-* Sources: Some large mammals, such as elephants, rhinoceros and whales use f just below 20 Hz for communication; Volcanoes, meteorites, ocean swell (f 0.2–0.3 Hz), tornadoes, explosions; A background of about 70 db with f 0.1–1 Hz is normal; The Earth's solid interior produces a constant hum of a few mHz.
+* Sources: Some large mammals, such as elephants, rhinoceros and whales use f just below 20 Hz for communication; Volcanoes, meteorites, ocean swell (f ~ 0.2–0.3 Hz), tornadoes and hurricanes (from a location not in the eye), explosions; A background of about 70 db with f ~ 0.1–1 Hz is normal; The Earth's solid interior produces a constant hum of a few mHz.

-* Propagation: Can travel around the world, using vsound(h) dependance and low dispersion to heat.
+* Propagation: Infrasound can travel around the world, using the vsound(h) dependance and low dispersion to heat; Diatomic molecules in the air do absorb energy from acoustic waves in the sonic range, but not from infrasound.

 * Effects: Frequencies above 1 Hz can be sometimes felt with our bodies; Infrasound at about 17 Hz has been shown to induce a sense of uneasiness, sadness and anxiety in an audience.